UK extends COVID job retention scheme by four months

+Sunak told lawmakers the scheme was expensive and that it could not continue indefinitely.
+The United Kingdom is racking up new debt at a furious pace: it is due to issue 180 billion pounds of government debt between May and July, more than previously planned for the entire financial year.

-Sunak has previously said such levels of spending are unsustainable.
-An employers' group said the inclusion of part-time working in the furlough scheme would help companies get back up to speed but said it needed more information on how companies would be asked to make contributions.
+The country's debt mountain exceeds $2.5 trillion and its public sector net borrowing could reach 14% of gross domestic product this year, the biggest single-year deficit since World War Two An employers' group said the inclusion of part-time working in the furlough scheme would help companies get back up to speed but said it needed more information on how companies would be asked to make contributions.

-"Many firms that would normally/ be on strong footing are still in dire straits," Edwin Morgan, director of policy at the Institute of Directors, said.
-Sunak said he would provide further details on the scheme by the end of May.
+"Many firms that would normally be on a strong footing are still in dire straits," said Edwin Morgan, director of policy at the Institute of Directors.
+Sunak said he would provide further details by the end of May.

 - READ MORE ON: